assumptionsofphysics/assumptionsofphysics.github.io/_problems/003-NewTensor.md

 ---
 title: Characterize the expression \( G_{\alpha\beta\gamma} = \partial_\alpha g_{\beta \gamma} - \partial_\beta g_{\alpha \gamma} \)
 category: Classical mechanics
-tags: [Differential geometry, Riemmanian geometry, Symplectic geometry, General relativity]
+tags: [Differential geometry, Riemannian geometry, Symplectic geometry, General relativity]
 ---
 Characterize the geometry and the physics captured by the expression
 $$ G_{\alpha\beta\gamma} = \partial_\alpha g_{\beta \gamma} - \partial_\beta g_{\alpha \gamma} $$.
-This expression appears when expressing the sympletic in terms of position and velocity (see [here](https://latexonline.cc/compile?git=https%3A%2F%2Fgithub.com%2Fassumptionsofphysics%2Fassumptionsofphysics&target=Notes/2018-ParticleGR/ParticleGravitation.tex&command=pdflatex) for more details).
+This expression appears when expressing the symplectic form in terms of position and velocity (see [here](https://latexonline.cc/compile?git=https%3A%2F%2Fgithub.com%2Fassumptionsofphysics%2Fassumptionsofphysics&target=Notes/2018-ParticleGR/ParticleGravitation.tex&command=pdflatex) for more details).

 *Mathematical problem.* The expression appears with the EM tensor in the spatial-temporal